andreanr/UrbanExpansion/README.md

 ## Repo Structure and How to Run
 In order to run the pipeline you have to change these configuration files for the new values and run the following commands.
-Also, we have created Docker images whose associated containers are already set up, see the Docker section below.

 Configuration Files: